devilsbane98/BCI_Summer-17/README.md

 # BCI_Summer-17
 E-Club iitk summer'17 project

 We try to guess the mental process going on in the subject's brain.
-The following processes can be identified currently(they are sh):
+The following processes can be identified currently(they are sh):<br>
 1. Relaxed State-Subject is relaxed and not thinking about anything in particular.
 2. 3D geometric task-Subject is shown a 3D object for 30 seconds(approx.) and then asked to visualise and rotate it
 3. Math Task- Subject is given a complex mathematical task e.g. multiplication of two 3-digit numbers